Finlandia Hall: Piazza

 Piazza is a large foyer that has much natural light.
 The name goes back to Italy, the country that Aalto admired greatly, its market places and squares where people gathered to see each other.
 The colours are subdued and quiet.
 The floor or the foyer is covered with high-quality English wool carpeting.

-Helsinki hall
+Helsinki Hall

-The Helsinki Hall with its 340 seats and pleasant foyer is an excellent venue for various events.
-The Helsinki Hall has features that resemble the church hall that Aalto designed for Detmerode, Wolfsburg, Germany.
+The Helsinki Hall has 340 seats and a foyer and is used for various types of event.
+It has features that resemble the church hall that Aalto designed for Detmerode, Wolfsburg, Germany.
 Especially the roof is copied from it.
 The “panels” in the ceiling are American Oregon pine.
-A closer look at the walls of the Helsinki Hall shows that there is only one sharp angle in the Hall.
+There is only one sharp angle in the Hall.

 Finlandia Restaurant

 The Finlandia Restaurant consists of three dining rooms separated by movable walls.
 As a single space, the restaurant seats 380 people and accommodates a cocktail party for 650 people.
 Combining the restaurant and the adjoining foyer allows the arrangement of catering for almost 1300 people and cocktail parties for up to 2500 people.